 Initially, you will have to farm missions of 1 skull and lower to gain more equipment and C-Bills(in-game currency)as well as gaining reputation with all factions to gain access to higher tier missions.
 The mission part will be tricky in the sense you do not want to drop reputation with 1 faction to gain reputation with another faction, however, the easy workaround is that you gain more reputation than lose reputation when you do a mission to ensure that if you do a mission against a faction your reputation does not dip too far before taking on a mission.
 Furthermore, you can do missions against the "Planetary Government" that will affect no reputation loss at all so ensure you do those missions first.
 In short gain reputation before losing reputation to unlock higher tiered missions.

-I personally started out in the Clan area as it gave me a small reputation boost and access to the Clan stores to get more Clan gear while doing missions at the same time and gaining some more clan equipment and mech parts by means of salvage.
+I started in the Clan area as it gave me a small reputation boost and access to the Clan stores to get more Clan gear while doing missions at the same time and gaining some more clan equipment and mech parts through salvage.
 This allowed me to get a head start early in the game and made my overall playthrough easier over starting in the Inner Sphere.

 Clan gear is in most cases best in slot for all weapons and equipment, it will use fewer slots and weigh less while having increased performance.
 This will allow you to fit more weapons and equipment giving your Mech thus lance more damage output.
 At times Clan gear might give off more heat so make sure to balance those out with overall damage vs heat generation.